kgateway-dev/kgateway/docs/content/installation/advanced_configuration/wasm.md

 This will create a basic docker image which just contains our `filter.wasm` file, and when run, will copy it to the `/wasm-filters/` folder, which we will mount later.

-Next we want to build & tag the docker image from this Dockerfile, by running the following command (replacing your repository URL, and preferred image name):
+Next we want to build and tag the docker image from this Dockerfile, by running the following command (replacing your repository URL, and preferred image name):

 `docker build . -t localhost:8888/myorg/my-wasm-getter:1.0.0`